konstantink36/Udacity-Cpp-SystemMonitor/README.md

 # CppND-System-Monitor

-This is my solution of the System Monitor Project in the Object Oriented Programming Course of the Udacity C++ Nanodegree program.
+This is my solution of the System Monitor Project of the Udacity C++ Nanodegree program.

 The project concerns a system monitor for the Linux Operating System and emphasized learnings from the Object Oriented Programming (OOP) course of the program.